opensearch-project/documentation-website/_im-plugin/index-codecs.md

 * `default` -- This codec employs the [LZ4 algorithm](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)) with a preset dictionary, which prioritizes performance over compression ratio.
 It offers faster indexing and search operations when compared with `best_compression` but may result in larger index/shard sizes.
 If no codec is provided in the index settings, then LZ4 is used as the default algorithm for compression.
 * `best_compression` -- This codec uses [zlib](https://en.wikipedia.org/wiki/Zlib) as an underlying algorithm for compression.
 It achieves high compression ratios that result in smaller index sizes.
 However, this may incur additional CPU usage during index operations and may subsequently result in high indexing and search latencies.

+As of OpenSearch 2.9, two new codecs based on the [Zstandard compression algorithm](https://github.com/facebook/zstd) are available.
+This algorithm provides a good balance between compression ratio and speed.

+It may be challenging to change the codec setting of an existing index (see [Changing an index codec](#changing-an-index-codec)), so it is important to test a representative workload in a non-production environment before using a new codec setting.
+{: .important}

-* `zstd` (OpenSearch 2.9 and later) -- This codec uses the [Zstandard compression algorithm](https://github.com/facebook/zstd), which provides a good balance between compression ratio and speed.
-It provides significant compression comparable to the `best_compression` codec with reasonable CPU usage and improved indexing and search performance compared to the `default` codec.
+* `zstd` (OpenSearch 2.9 and later) -- This codec provides significant compression comparable to the `best_compression` codec with reasonable CPU usage and improved indexing and search performance compared to the `default` codec.
 * `zstd_no_dict` (OpenSearch 2.9 and later) -- This codec is similar to `zstd` but excludes the dictionary compression feature.
 It provides faster indexing and search operations compared to `zstd` at the expense of a slightly larger index size.

 For the `zstd` and `zstd_no_dict` codecs, you can optionally specify a compression level in the `index.codec.compression_level` setting.
 This setting takes integers in the [1, 6] range.
 A higher compression level results in a higher compression ratio (smaller storage size) with a tradeoff in speed (slower compression and decompression speeds lead to greater indexing and search latencies).